 Silent auction forms are an important part of the planning process for your charity auction event.
-Even if you've decided to host an online charity auction, there's still a chance that you might need actual silent auction forms, especially if you choose to display auction items and close bidding at your physical fundraising event.
+Even if you've decided to host an online charity auction, there's still a chance that you will need silent auction forms, especially if you choose to display auction items and close bidding at your fundraising event.

 What kind of silent auction forms do you need?